hajji-Ismail/Ascii-Art-Web/README.md

 - Remove the container: `docker rm go-web-server`

+# Export Feature
+The export feature allows users to download the generated ASCII art as a .txt file.
+Here’s how it works:

+1. After generating ASCII art, click the "Export" button.
+2. The application will generate a .txt file containing the ASCII art.
+3. The file will be automatically downloaded to your device.

 ## Garbage Collection
 To clean up unused Docker objects (images, containers, networks), you can run: `./garbage.sh` or `docker system prune -f`